Xenon: Neuroprotectant

 Xenon induces robust cardioprotection and neuroprotection through a variety of mechanisms.
 Through its influence on Ca2+, K+, KATP\HIF, and NMDA antagonism, xenon is neuroprotective when administered before, during and after ischemic insults.
 Xenon is a high affinity antagonist at the NMDA receptor glycine site.
 Xenon is cardioprotective in ischemia-reperfusion conditions by inducing pharmacologic non-ischemic preconditioning.
 Xenon is cardioprotective by activating PKC-epsilon and downstream p38-MAPK.
 Xenon mimics neuronal ischemic preconditioning by activating ATP sensitive potassium channels.
 Xenon allosterically reduces ATP mediated channel activation inhibition independently of the sulfonylurea receptor1 subunit, increasing KATP open-channel time and frequency.

-Sports doping
+Sports doping and mountaineering

 Inhaling a xenon/oxygen mixture activates production of the transcription factor HIF-1-alpha, which may lead to increased production of erythropoietin.
 The latter hormone is known to increase red blood cell production and athletic performance.
 Reportedly, doping with xenon inhalation has been used in Russia since 2004 and perhaps earlier.
 On August 31, 2014, the World Anti Doping Agency (WADA) added xenon (and argon) to the list of prohibited substances and methods, although no reliable doping tests for these gases have yet been developed.
 In addition, effects of xenon on erythropoietin production in humans have not been demonstrated, so far.